 When I visited in June, the weather was mixed but decent and the countryside was lush and in full bloom.
 If you want to see wildflowers at their best, May – June is the best time to visit Fort William.

 Come winter, we’re talking snow season and the Nevis range is a hugely popular destination for both skiers and snowboarders.
-However, unless you are an experienced hillwalker, you should avoid hillwalking in winter, especially if you have your sights set on climbing Ben Nevis.
+However, unless you are an experienced hillwalker, you should avoid hillwalking in winter.

-The line splits at Crianlarich, with one branch going to the lovely town of Oban (one of my favourite Scottish towns) whilst the second veers northwest to Fort William.
+The line splits at Crianlarich, with one branch going to the lovely town of Oban (one of my favourite places in Scotland) whilst the second veers northwest to Fort William.

-The train journey from Glasgow to Fort William takes around 3 hours 45 minutes.
-If you book in advance, a one-way ticket will cost from £33 (2021 price).
-The cost will increase if booked closer to the date of travel.
+The train journey from Glasgow to Fort William takes around 3 hours and 45 minutes.

 On this trip to Scotland, I took the Caledonian Sleeper all the way from London Euston to Fort William.
 There’s something special about leaving London by night and waking up in the Scottish Highlands.